hibernating-rhinos/RavenFS/Docs/markdown/intro/indexing.markdown

 * by size,
 * by date of modification.

-The easiest way to search for files from the code is to use either Client API or HTTP API.
+The easiest way to search for files from the code is to use either [Client API](../client-api/index) or [HTTP API](../http-api/index).

-Searching is also supported by The Studio, where you will find usefull predefined search filters:
+Searching is also supported by The Studio, where you will find useful predefined search filters:

 ![Figure 1: Search filters](images\studio-search-filters.png)